 - 2 ounces freshly squeezed grapefruit juice, or a good quality store bought juice

-- Fill a martini glass with ice some water.
+- Fill a martini glass with ice.
 Set aside to chill.

 - Place the basil leaves in the bottom of a cocktail shaker and muddle the leaves.